-As an exception to this, if the expression or type expression begins with the qualifier keyword package, then there must be a toplevel declaration with the given name defined in the package to which the compilation unit belongs.
+- If the expression or type expression begins with the qualifier keyword package, then there must be a toplevel declaration with the given name defined in the package to which the compilation unit belongs. - If the expression or type expression occurs in an annotation list, as defined by §7.1.1 Annotation lists, then there must be a toplevel declaration with the given name defined in the package to which the compilation unit belongs, or imported by a toplevel import statement of the compilation unit.